kevoese/Epic-mail-react-app/README.md

 # Epic-mail-react-app
-epic mail app using react
+Epic mail app using react and sass css extension